Credit card fraud has been an issue for consumers and businesses since the boom in credit card use in the 1980s (leg warmer shopping spree, anyone?).

 However, if you are using one or more of these takeout or delivery partners, make sure:

 - Your partnership contract with them does not hold you liable when the app accepts an order using a fraudulent card.

 - They have data security policies in place to prevent credit card fraud.

 Imagine purchasing fancy new kitchen equipment without teaching back-of-house staff how to use it.
 Money down the drain.

-Protecting your restaurant against credit card requires similar training.
+Protecting your restaurant against credit card fraud requires similar training.
 Now that your business is liable for fraudulent charges, you’re going to want to teach your staff to spot a fraudster from a mile away.

 When training your staff, focus on these five areas:

 Spot signs of credit card fraud

 It’s difficult to recognize credit card fraud as it’s happening, especially when there’s a morning caffeine rush or the dining room gets slammed after a football game.

 But you can teach your staff how to spot potential signs of fraud.
 The top signs are: